 You want to know about what kind of componentry is involved especially for the gear shifting system and the braking system.
-Shimano is a trusted name in gear systems, but understand also that there are a number of different Shimano systems such as Tourney, Altus, Alivio and Deore, and that the number of gears may range from 7 to 10 or more.
-Likewise, Tektro is a trusted name in braking systems, but there again there are variables such as rotor size, mechanical disk brakes, hydraulic disk brakes.
+Shimano and SRAM are trusted names in gear systems.
+Likewise, Tektro and Shimano are trusted names in braking systems.